 Tips on Grading Efficiently

 As a GSI, you have many demands on your time.
 Too often, time spent grading takes away from time spent doing your own coursework or research.
 Fortunately, there are some strategies you can use to make the grading process more efficient.
-Although all of the materials in this section of the Teaching Guide are designed to help you with consistent, fair, and efficient grading, there are some additional tips on efficiency as well as tips mentioned elsewhere that are worth emphasizing.
+Although all of the materials in this section of the Teaching Guide are designed to help you with consistent, fair, and efficient grading, there are some additional tips on efficiency that are worth emphasizing.